silnrsi/font-scheherazade/documentation/source/design.md

 ## Rendering the Allah ligature

 In certain types of literature, the name *Allah* and words related to this name are given unique rendering.
-For a list of the rendering rules, see [Formation of Allah Ligature](allah.md).
+For a list of the rendering rules, see [Rendering the Allah ligature](allah.md).

 ## Font Features